What Is Server-Side Tracking and How It Works in E-Commerce

 As technology continues to advance, more and more companies are turning to server-side tracking to collect data about user behavior on their websites.
 While server-side tracking offers numerous benefits, it's important to follow best practices to ensure that the data collected is accurate and secure.
 Here are some best practices for server-side tracking.

-Whether you are just starting to set up server-side tracking or are an experienced user, these best practices can help you maximise the benefits of this technology and achieve your goals.
+Whether you are just starting to set up server-side tracking or are an experienced user, these best practices can help you maximize the benefits of this technology and achieve your goals.

 Conclusion